craftingcity/The-Known-World/Custom Class - Alchemist.md

 At 5th level, you can attack twice, instead of once, whenever you take the Attack action on your turn.

 ### Concoct Powderblast
-At 6th level, as an Attack,
+At 6th level, as an Attack, you throw a Powderblast.
+Spend two Reagent Points and roll a d6 on the Powderblast Effect Table.
+Then, choose a point within 20ft of you where the Powderblast will disperse.

 ###